Lars Calmfors: Career

 Calmfors has held several international assignments, including for the European Economic Advisory Group, EEAG, at the CESifo institute (member 2003–2008 and 2011–2012, chair 2006–2008), the European Commission, the European Parliament, the OECD, the Nordic Council of Ministers, and the governments of Finland, Norway, and the United Kingdom.

 Calmfors has been a member of the Royal Swedish Academy of Engineering Sciences since 1993 and the Royal Swedish Academy of Sciences since 1995, He was a member of the board of the Royal Swedish Academy of Sciences from 2001 to 2007 and of the board of the Swedish Research Council from 2007 to 2012.
-From 2001 to 2009, he was chair of the scientific council of SNS, a leading Swedish think tank.
+From 2001 to 2009, he served as chair of the scientific council of SNS, a leading Swedish think tank.

 Calmfors has been an active participant in the Swedish economic policy debate.
 Since 2011, he has written regular columns on economic and other topics in the morning daily Dagens Nyheter.
 Since 2020, he has been a member of the Minister for Finance's Economic Council and since 2023, a member of the Minister for Employment's Labor Market Policy Council and the Swedish Public Employment Service's scientific council.
-Since 2022, he has been the chair of the scientific council of the think tank Fores.
+From 2022 to 2024, he was chair of the scientific council of the think tank Fores.